Gordon999/Pi-MP3_Player/README.md

 v17.74 version notes:

-    Variable self.rotary = 1 (line 30), set to 0 if you want to use the original external buttons.
+   Set Variable rotary = 1 (line 30), set to 0 if you want to use the original external buttons.

     Rotary Encoder 1 (KY-040) will set volume, it's press button will start/stop Album Play